Office of Elementary and Secondary Education, Department of Education.

 (b) A private, nonprofit entity; or

 (c) A consortium of entities described in (a) and (b).

 2. Cost Sharing or Matching: This program does not require cost sharing or matching.

 3. Subgrantees: A grantee under this competition may not award subgrants to entities to directly carry out project activities described in its application.

 4. Other: The charter schools that a grantee selects to benefit from this program must meet the definition of charter school in section 4310 of the ESEA (20 U.S.C.
 7221i)).

 IV.
 Application and Submission Information

-2. Submission of Proprietary Information: Given the types of projects that may be proposed in applications for funds under the CSP State Entities grant competition, your application may include business information that you consider proprietary.
-In 34 CFR 5.11 we define “business information” and describe the process we use in determining whether any of that information is proprietary and, thus, protected from disclosure under Exemption 4 of the Freedom of Information Act (5 U.S.C.
+3. Submission of Proprietary Information: Given the types of projects that may be proposed in applications for the Credit Enhancement program, your application may include business information that you consider proprietary.
+In 34 CFR 5.11, we define “business information” and describe the process we use in determining whether any of that information is proprietary and, thus, protected from disclosure under Exemption 4 of the Freedom of Information Act (5 U.S.C.
 552, as amended).